And greetings, conversationalist Tom Sullivan sitting in for Rushlinbaugh.

 So we can try.

-Seattle back in its early days burned to the ground.
+Seattle, back in its early days, burned to the ground.

-There you can go to Seattle and take a tour of the underground city.
+You can go to Seattle and take a tour of the underground city.

-You go down there and there's old banks and everything else from the eighteen hundreds.
+You go down there, and there's old banks and everything else from the 1800s because they built the city on top of the old city.

-So I'm sitting there looking at New Orleans and going, does anybody in New Orleans want to take a look at Seattle and say, Oh, maybe we can build this thing on top of what was there?
+So I'm sitting there looking at New Orleans and going, does anybody in New Orleans want to take a look at Seattle and say, oh, maybe we can build this thing on top of what was there?

 I don't know.

-Uh th there's some sort of idea, but you're not going to yeah, the question is, will people go there?
+There's some sort of idea, but you're not going to.

-Helen in uh Baton Rouge.
+Helen in Baton Rouge.

 Hi, how are you?